Merck Manual

 • For mammography, the amount equals about 1 to 2 months of background exposure.

-Fluoroscopy usually requires higher doses of radiation than routine plain x-rays, so other imaging tests are done instead when possible.
+Fluoroscopy usually requires higher doses of radiation than routine x-rays, so other imaging tests are done instead when possible.

 Examiners take precautions to minimize a person’s exposure to radiation.
 Women who are or could be pregnant should tell their doctor.
 Then, the examiner can take all possible precautions to shield the fetus from exposure.
 To evaluate the abdomen or pelvis of a pregnant woman, the doctor can sometimes substitute an imaging test that does not use radiation, such as ultrasonography.
-However, plain x-rays that do not involve the abdomen or pelvis usually expose the uterus to only very small amounts of radiation.
+However, conventional x-rays that do not involve the abdomen or pelvis usually expose the uterus to only very small amounts of radiation.

 Other disadvantages